Step 1: Seek medical advice

 Step 3: Your medical negligence solicitor obtains your medical records

 Your medical negligence solicitor obtains your medical records with your permission.
-By reading your records, they will confirm if they think you have a valid hospital negligence case.
+By reading your records, they will confirm if they think you have a valid improperly executed surgeries claim.

-The medical negligence team will know from reading your medical records if the case will result in hospital negligence compensation being paid.
+The medical negligence team will know from your medical records if the case will result in compensation being paid.

 Step 4: The medical negligence solicitor sending a letter of claim to the negligent party

 The medical negligence solicitor sending a letter of claim to the negligent party is the next step.
-The letter will ask them to admit surgical negligence in what is known as ‘sending a letter of claim.’
+The letter will ask them to admit the improperly executed surgeries in what is known as ‘sending a letter of claim.’

 When the negligent party receives the letter of claim, it has up to four months to provide a written response.